"Hamana Kalili" Bronze Sculpture - 22"

 • Reviews

-This hand-carved, bronze statue with a solid marble base honors Hamana Kalili, the father of the Hawaiian shaka hand sign.
-Famous in Hawaiian lore, Hamana originated the unique sign after he lost his three middle fingers in a sugar mill accident.
+This bronze statuette with a solid marble base honors Hamana Kalili, the father of the Hawaiian shaka hand sign.
+Famous in Hawaiian lore, Hamana originated the unique sign after he lost his three middle fingers in sugar mill accident.
+After the accident, the plantation owners assigned Kalili to work security on the plantation's train.
+Part of the job was to keep kids from joyriding as the train neared the station.
+Kalili would shout and wave at the children.
+HIs gesture looks strange and eventually became the shaka.
 The shaka can mean hellohow are you, hang loose and more.
-Raised letters around the base read “HAMANA KALILI AND THE SHAKA".
+It has become an internationally recognized symbol.

 • Made of Bronze